Tips and Rules

 Bathrooms: In the unspoilt nature of Sweden, you will not find any toilet blocks.
 Before leaving to camp, you will receive a small spade you can use to create your own outdoor toilet.
 When finding a suitable spot for a toilet, use somewhere far from any trails, water or camping sites.
 Dig a little hole in the ground and bury the evidence before you leave.

 Portages: In Sweden, not all lakes and rivers are connected.
-That’s why sometimes you will have to cross land carrying or rolling your canoe over various distances.
+That’s why you will have to cross land carrying or rolling your canoe reguraly over various distances.
 The length of these crossings can be somewhere between 50m and 4km, depending on the tour.
 Each canoe and kayak are equipped with a set of wheels.
 You tie these wheels under your canoe or kayak and now the whole thing is easy to move.
 Occasionally, you may find you will need to carry your canoe, but this is only for short distances.
+The amount and the length off the landtransfers define the level off the tour.

 Fresh water: For drinking water, you can take water straight out of the lakes and rivers.
 Even though the water quality is good here, you should always boil or filter the water before drinking.
 Of course, you can always take your drinking water with you on departure but do think of the weight.